Covid in Numbers

 If you are worried about managing the symptoms of coronavirus please spesk to NHS 111 or book an appointment with one of our GPs.

-Number of lab-confirmed UK cases, by area
+Number of lab-confirmed U.K. cases, by nation

 Please note that this page is for indicative reference only, and not intended in any way to show the outbreak in a precise or scientific method.